SEO for Google Web Stories

 Pro-tip: Although the shapes are pretty basic, they act as masks as well.
 You can drop in an image, and it will be clipped to the mask automatically.

 Before publishing, make sure to have a look at the Document options.
-Some of those will need to be configured from your end before publishing the story—for example, the Poster Image, Publisher Logo, and the permalink.
+Some of those will need to be configured from your end before publishing the story—for example, you have to include your Poster Image, Publisher Logo, and Permalink.
 The permalink will be auto-generated if you’ve given your story a title.

-Once your story is ready, you can publish it by clicking the Publish button on the top right.
+Once your story is ready, you can publish it by clicking the Publish button at the top-right corner of the page.

 Here is how the story will appear on your website.
-If you add more pages to your story, you will be able to scroll through them.
+If you add more pages to your story, you can scroll through them using the arrows on the left and right sides of the individual pages.

-Stories can exist as standalone posts, for the lack of a better word, on your website, and they can be embedded inside your posts as well.
+Stories can exist as standalone posts, but nonetheless, they can be embedded inside your posts as well.
 Here is how to do that.

 If you click the Add To New Post button, a new post will be created on your website with the story embedded.

-Currently, there are 2 ways to monetize stories.
-Ads and affiliate sales.
+Currently, there are two ways to monetize stories: display ads and affiliate links.
+We will discuss them briefly below.

 Options To Add Urls To Story Elements

-You can enter your affiliate URLs in the field as they should just as well as regular links.
-But, it is recommended that you don’t overdo it as Google has indicated that this is taken into consideration when evaluating the quality of Web Stories.
+That said, you can enter your affiliate URLs in the field as they should just as well as regular links.
+But, it is recommended that you don’t overdo it as Google has indicated that this is taken into consideration when evaluating the quality of web stories.
 Also, sponsored stories can’t have clickable elements, only a CTA button at a fixed position.

 With the help of Web stories, you can now shrew away the text-heavy content and engage your audience with amazing and captivating animations and videos.
 This makes Stories look different from normal web pages.
 As the audience gets more attracted towards visuals as compared to text, the visually rich Web Stories fulfill their needs.